Aeroflot Flight N-36

-Aeroflot Flight N-36 was a scheduled domestic Aeroflot passenger flight from Chernivtsi International Airport to Kyiv International Airport (Zhuliany), Ukrainian Soviet Socialist Republic that crashed on 17 December 1976 near Kyiv airport, resulting in 48 fatalities and 7 survivors.
+Aeroflot Flight N-36 was a scheduled domestic Aeroflot passenger flight from Chernivtsi International Airport to Zhuliany Airport, Ukrainian Soviet Socialist Republic that crashed on 17 December 1976 near Kiev Airport, resulting in 48 fatalities and 7 survivors.

 Aircraft

 The aircraft involved in the accident was an Antonov An-24 designed to carry 50 passengers.
 It was built in 1963, and made its first flight on 8 June 1963.
 At the time of the accident the aircraft had accumulated 27,244 flying hours and 24,754 pressurization cycles.

 Accident

 On 17 December 1976 at 20:32 Moscow time the An-24 took off from Chernivtsi on domestic flight N-36 from Chernivtsi to Kyiv airport with 50 passengers and five crew members on board.

-The crew had a weather forecast of clouds at from 100 to 1000–1500 meters, strong south-east wind, mist, drizzle, snowfall, predicting a moderately bumpy flight with visibility of 1000–2000 meters, strong icing in clouds.
-By the time the aircraft 46722 left Chernivtsi, visibility in Kyiv International Airport (Zhuliany) had dropped to 800 meters and low clouds at 70 meters; wind there was weak but icing in the clouds was strong.
+The crew had a weather forecast of clouds at 100 to 1000–1500 meters, strong south-easterly wind, mist, drizzle, and snowfall.
+The weather forecast predicted a moderately bumpy flight with visibility of 1000–2000 meters, and strong icing in clouds.
+By the time aircraft 46722 left Chernivtsi, visibility in Kyiv International Airport (Zhuliany) had dropped to 800 meters and low clouds at 70 meters; the wind there was weak but icing in the clouds was strong.
 The Aero-meteorological station had been making frequent weather observations but had not detected the moment when horizontal visibility in Zhuliany Airport became less than 700 meters (minimum visibility for An-24) and did not warn air traffic controllers.
 In violation of instructions, from 20:55 to 22:10 there was no continuous monitoring of visibility at landing direction: 81° magnetic bearing.
-Crews of incoming flights despite of weather did not require factual values of horizontal and vertical visibility.
+Crews of incoming flights despite the weather did not require factual values of horizontal and vertical visibility.

 The flight made its final approach to Kyiv airport at 81° bearing using a non-directional beacon and radiolocation system of landing (TESLA) by commands of landing controller.
 The airport's instrument landing system was out of service for maintenance and testing.
-Traffic controller did not guide flight by landing radar and didn't give information to crew at time of entering to the glide path.
+The traffic controller did not guide the flight by landing radar and didn't give information to crew at the time of entering the glide path.
 Because of this aircraft 46722 started lowering too late and vertical velocity was greater than designed.